Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/DESIGN.md

 If DGP is applied in the root project, it can mean two things:

 1. if there is KGP applied -\> it's a single-module project, aggregation is not configured
-2. if there is no KGP applied -\> it's a multi-module project, and so we need to automatically configure default aggregation which will include all subprojects by default.
+2. if there is no KGP applied -\> it's a multi-module project, and so we need to automatically configure the default aggregation which will include all subprojects by default.

 ## 4\.
 Execute Dokka tasks